tcarland/spark-hs-chart/README.md

 ## Configuring TLS

-If exposing the HistoryService via TLS, certificates should have the CommonName as the exposed FQDN with the kubernetes internal service names listed as the SubjectAlternateName (SAN) such as the following example.
+If exposing the HistoryService via TLS, certificates should have the *CommonName* as the exposed FQDN with the Kubernetes internal service names listed as the *SubjectAlternateName* (SAN) such as the following example.
 ```
 DNS:spark-hs.spark.svc.cluster.local,DNS:*.spark.svc.cluster.local,DNS:spark-hs.spark,DNS:spark-hs.spark.svc